programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include toc.html %}

-## Introduction / Overview
+## Introduction

 [Choropleth Maps](https://en.wikipedia.org/wiki/Choropleth_map) have become very familiar to us.
 They are commonly used to visualize information such as [Covid-19 infection/death rates](https://www.nytimes.com/interactive/2021/us/covid-cases.html#maps), [education spending per pupil](https://www.reddit.com/r/MapPorn/comments/bc9jwu/us_education_spending_map/), and other similar data.

 Visualizing data in this way reveals patterns that might otherwise be hard to discern.
 Tables of numbers are generally hard to read, but noticing spacial patterns is even more challenging.
-Thus, choropleth maps can be especially useful in visualizing data that varies by region.
+Choropleth maps can be especially useful in visualizing data that varies by region.

-Folium makes creating choropleth maps quickly and easily, as this lesson will show.
-But it does so only once the data has been arranged properly.
+The Python programming language and the Folium library makes creating choropleth maps quick and easy, as this lesson will show.
+But it is only easy once the data has been arranged properly.

-Most of the time, "properly arranged" data is not one encounters in the real world.
-Thus, most of this lesson demonstrates techniques used to process data so that it will produce a useful map.
-Initially, this means combining the data to be graphed with shape files that define the county boundaries.
+Most of the time, "properly arranged" data is not what one encounters in the real world.
+Most of this lesson demonstrates techniques used to organize data so that it will produce a useful map.
+Initially, this means combining the data to be graphed with shape files that define the county boundaries, which will allow the creation of a basic choropleth map.
+Because the initial map isn't especially informative, this lesson will show additional ways to manipulate the data to produce more meaningful maps.

-This will allow the creation of a basic choropleth map.
-Because the initial map isn't especially informative, so the lesson will show additional ways to manipulate the data to produce more meaningful maps.
+## Lesson Goals

 At the end of the lesson you will be able to:
 * Load several types of data from web archives